pkvarnwal/JavaAndCollection/README.md

 * Inside interface we can't declare intance and static blocks otherwise we will get compile time error.
 * Inside interface we can't declare constructors.
 * Interface is able to hold implementation of class of object also.

+* ### Functional Interface:

+* A functional interface has exactly one abstract method.
+* A Comparable interface with a single method 'compareTo' is used for comparison purpose.
+Java8 has defined a lot of functional interaces to be used extensively in lambda expressions.